maniaplanet/documentation/dedicated-server/xmlrpc/xml-rpc-scripts.md

 * Data : An array with the login of the player requesting the respawn
 * Example : ["Login"]
 * Note : This callback is sent when a player requests a respawn.

+### Matchmaking

+#### Matchmaking_ReadyState
+* Data : An array with the login of the player and its ready state
+* Example : ["Login", "True"]
+* Note : This callback is sent when the ready state of the player change.
+It can also be triggered with the `Matchmaking_GetReadyState` method.
+* Version : available since  ModeMatchmaking.Script.txt_v2014-10-26

 ### Royal